 Many people report some type of back pain when they have a spine fracture, but others don’t have any symptoms.
 That makes it hard for doctors to diagnose the problem early on.
 But over time, symptoms of a spinal fracture may include:

 - Sudden, severe back pain

 - Pain that gets worse when you stand or walk

 - A curved, stooped shape to your spine

 Fractures in the lower spine often cause greater pain and trouble moving than those in the upper spine.
 It is possible to fracture more than one bone in the spine.

-Women, especially those older than 50, are at greatest risk for spine fractures.
-By age 80, about 40% of women have had a spinal fracture.
-Estimates put the number of vertebral fractures that occur each year at about 700,000.
+Women, especially those older than 50, are most likely to get spine fractures.
+By age 80, about 40% of women have had one.

 Your age makes a difference, too.
 As you get older, your bones become thinner and weaker, and you’re more likely to have osteoporosis.
 Women and men who have osteoporosis have much higher chances of getting spine fractures.